UbhiTS/SqlDbScripter/readme.md

 }
 ```

-I hope this script helps you, you comments are welcome and appreciated if you find this script useful
+I hope you find this script useful.
+Any comments and suggestions are welcome and appreciated!